All You Need To Know About HTTP Security Headers In WordPress

 12. X-DNS-Prefetch-Control

-The X-DNS-Prefetch-Control HTTP response header controls DNS prefetching, a feature by which browsers proactively perform domain name resolution on both links that the user may choose to follow as well as URLs for items referenced by the document, including images, CSS, JavaScript, and so forth.
+The X-DNS-Prefetch-Control HTTP response header controls DNS prefetching, a feature by which browsers proactively perform domain name resolution on both links that the user may choose to follow and URLs for items referenced by the document, including images, CSS, JavaScript, and so forth.

 This prefetching is performed in the background so that the DNS is likely resolved when the referenced items are needed.
 This reduces latency when the user clicks a link.